 After an early breakfast, you can decide whether to stay in the St Thomas area or enjoy sailing a few hours South to St. Croix.
 (This is an option at your discretion and may take 4-5 hrs)

 It is a quiet, very friendly island with a fascinating history.
-If you are already on the South end of St. John it will be easy to depart roughly 35 miles to the South where you will be able to see how long the island of St. Croix is.
-This tropical island is famous for world-class Scuba diving and fishing on the North Shore, snorkeling with sea turtles at Buck Island, and fascinating historical stories.
+If you are already on the south end of St. John it will be easy to depart roughly 35 miles to the south where you will be able to see how long the island of St. Croix is.
+This tropical island is famous for world-class SCUBA diving and fishing on the north shore, snorkeling with sea turtles at Buck Island, and fascinating historical stories.

 If you chose not to sail to St. Croix you can continue here.
 After a hearty breakfast, Enjoy a downwind sail to Lameshur Bay for a lunch stop and water sports.
 In the afternoon sail to Cruz Bay on the Western side of St. John.
 Your crew will moor the yacht near the harbor and take the tender in to explore this very colorful town and meet the friendly locals at Mongoose Junction.
 Stop in for a cold one at the street-side Woody’s bar with a World famous happy hour.
 The yacht will find a calm anchorage near Caneel Bay for the night where you can enjoy another perfect sunset over St. Thomas.